Terms and Conditions

 5.1 Every reservation must be linked to a valid payment method.
 If the ticket is not paid by the date indicated by the reservations agent, the system will immediately cancel it without warning or notice.
 Aerobell Airlines is not responsible for notifying the expiration of the time limit.

-5.2 Aerobell Airlines does not accept cash as payment for its services.
+5.2 Aerobell Airlines does not accept cash as form of payment for its services.
 Reservations with a time limit must be paid by credit/debit card, bank deposit or wire transfer.

 5.3 Exchange Rate